joshbuddy/go-sqlcipher/README.md

 SQLite itself is part of SQLCipher.

-### Incompatibilities of SQLCipher

-The version tags of go-sqlcipher are the same as for SQLCipher.

-### Based on versions
+### Version

-* v1.14.16 go-sqlite3
-* v4.5.3 sqlcipher
-* 2a1b284677a51f587ab7cd9d97395e0c0c93a447 libtomcrypt
+The version tags of go-sqlcipher employ semver.
+As this library is based on `mattn/go-sqlite3` and `sqlcipher/sqlcipher`, if either one receives a minor or major version update, the version number of this will also receieve a minor or major update.
+The [CHANGELOG.md](CHANGELOG.md) details the changes in each version.

 **SQLCipher 4.x is incompatible with SQLCipher 3.x!**